GaloisInc/saw-script/doc/manual/manual.md

 information to use in the rest of the SAWScript program.
 This is the primary usage of the `()` type.

-It can sometimes be useful to bind a sequence of commands together in a unit.
+It can sometimes be useful to bind a sequence of commands together.
 This can be accomplished with the `do { ... }` construct.
-For
-example:
+For example:

 ~~~~
 sawscript> let print_two = do { print "first"; print "second"; }